Compmania/rov-sim/README.md

 rov-sim
 =======

-ROV Simulator created as a capstone project at CSU Monterey Bay
+ROV Simulator created as a capstone project at CSU Monterey Bay.
+This was created using 3D GameStudio Pro.
+All code files (*.wdl) can be opened with a text editor.
+The model files (*.mdl) require 3D GameStudio to open and integrate.
+The program itself (Rover.exe) should run on most any Windows PC.

 As a senior thesis project at CSU Monterey Bay, I was the sole programmer and designer of a simulator based on an underwater Remotely Operated Vehicle (ROV).
 This project was created for a Marine Biology instructor, Dr. Steve Moore, to be a method of training middle-school students to pilot his ROV.
 The project simulated the web-based control interface, movement underwater, visibility factors, and oceanic effects felt when piloting the ROV.